entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 | Build and publish Entando Bundles | docker and docker-compose
 | | a Git repository for the bundle artifacts
 | | a Docker Hub account (or organization) for microservice Docker images
-| Deploy an Entando Bundle | a Kubernetes cluster with admin access, i.e. a local cluster (created via the Entando CLI or manually) or a shared remote cluster
+| Deploy an Entando Bundle | a Kubernetes cluster with admin access, which can be a local cluster (created via the Entando CLI or manually) or a shared remote cluster

 ::: tip
  The automated option in [Getting Started](../getting-started/) will install the CLI along with an Ubuntu VM containing K3s Kubernetes and a quickstart Entando Application.